What's Next, Jim?

-In January 2019, I will resume my graduate studies at Texas State University in San Marcos, Texas.
-I have been accepted into an interdisciplinary master's program where I can study non-pharmacological methods of managing chronic stress to reduce levels of human stress hormones to improve outcomes for cancer patients and, perhaps, persons dealing with behavioral addictions.
+In January 2019, I resumed my graduate studies at Texas State University in San Marcos, Texas.
+I have been accepted into an interdisciplinary master's program where I can study non-pharmacological methods of managing chronic stress to reduce levels of human stress hormones to improve outcomes for cancer patients and their caregivers.
 My desire to do this is a result of forming and facilitating a creative writing workshop series for cancer patients, which is sponsored by the ThriveWell Cancer Foundation in San Antonio, Texas.

 Rest assured, I will continue to create and perform music.
 It was during the 2017 treatment months that I began to realize that life is richer when one can stop and smell the flowers, or in my case, stop and smell the music.
 I’m allergic to most flowers.

 I am thoroughly enjoying my life's journey, no matter how long it may last.

 The first stop on this journey was to complete a new album titled I Sure Do Miss My Hair, which I have done.
 It was a challenging experience.
 And, so far, industry reactions have been positive.
 On September 21, 2018, the first single, Rode Hard and Put Away Wet, replaced Garth Brooks' All Day Long as the nation's #1 indie country song, according to IndieWorld Country Record Report.
 Since then, two more singles, Doublewide Bride and I'll Love You Forever, have reached #1.
 Here are some favorable 2018 comments after I released the CD.

 From Kathy Forste, KC Cafe Radio (May 2018):